tulerws/tulerws/README.md

-- 👋 Hi, I’m @tulerws
+- 👋 Hi, My name is João Pedro Tuler, I'm a .NET Web developer with Angular as my go-to Front-end client
-- 🌱 I’m currently learning C#, Python and Angular
+- 🌱 Trying to improve as much as I can in C# and starting to learn some NOSQL and Cloud services(Azure and AWS)

 ![tulerws's GitHub stats](https://github-readme-stats.vercel.app/api?username=tulerws&show_icons=true&theme=dracula)